Current Lighting Solutions

-Current Lighting Solutions, LLC (formerly Current, powered by GE and GE Current, a Daintree company), trading as Current, is a company that sells energy management systems.
-It is headquartered in Cleveland, U.S. The company CEO is Manish Bhandari, who was previously the group president at Emerson for discrete & industrial portfolio of businesses.
+Current Lighting Solutions, LLC (formerly named “Current, powered by GE” and “GE Current, a Daintree company”), trading as Current, is a company that sells energy management systems.
+It is headquartered in Greenville, SC, U.S. The company appointed Steve Harris as its new Chief Executive Officer, succeeding interim CEO Bill Tolley on May 30, 2023.

 History

 Current was established by General Electric on October 7, 2015, as a startup subsidiary.
 It began with more than $1 billion of revenue with the expectation to grow the business to a $5 billion business by 2020.

 On April 21, 2016, Current acquired the building automation company Daintree Networks for $77 million.
 The plan is to combine Daintree's open-standard wireless network with GE's open source platform Predix to offer a new energy management system to businesses.

 On 6 November 2018, GE announced that it would sell Current to the US private equity firm American Industrial Partners.
 Under the terms of the sale, AIP will maintain use of the GE brand.
 The deal was concluded in April 2019.

 On 20 June 2022, the company announced that it would rebrand from GE Current to Current Lighting Solutions following the acquisition of Hubbell’s Commercial & Industrial (C&I) Lighting business.
+Current's HLI Brands at CurrentLighting.com were formerly part of Hubbell Lighting, while its GLI Brands at LED.com were formerly part of GE Current.